canonical/kafka-operator/README.md

 ### Password rotation

-The operator user is used internally by the Charmed Kafka Operator.
+The `operator` user is used internally by the Charmed Apache Kafka Operator.
 The `set-password` action can be used to rotate its password:

 ```shell
 juju run-action kafka/leader set-password password=<password> --wait
 ```

-Use the same action without a password parameter to randomly generate a password for the operator user.
+Use the same action without a password parameter to randomly generate a password for the `operator` user.

 ### Storage support

-Currently, the Charmed Kafka Operator supports 1 or more storage volumes.
+Currently, the Charmed Apache Kafka Operator supports 1 or more storage volumes.
 A 10G storage volume will be installed by default for `log.dirs`.
 This is used for logs storage, mounted on `/var/snap/kafka/common`

 When storage is added or removed, the Kafka service will restart to ensure it uses the new volumes.
 Additionally, log + charm status messages will prompt users to manually reassign partitions so that the new storage volumes are populated.
 By default, Kafka will not assign partitions to new directories/units until existing topic partitions are assigned to it, or a new topic is created.

 ## Relations

-The Charmed Kafka Operator supports Juju [relations](https://juju.is/docs/olm/relations) for interfaces listed below.
+The Charmed Apache Kafka Operator supports Juju [relations](https://juju.is/docs/olm/relations) for interfaces listed below.

 #### The kafka_client interface